dalthunter/dalthunter/README.md

 ---

 ## 📂 Projects
-🔗 [CVEs, Malware, IOCs](https://dalthunter.github.io/cti-knowledge-base/#/)  ➔ How cyber attacks occur from beginning to end.
+🔗 [CVEs, Malware, IOCs](https://dalthunter.github.io/cti-knowledge-base/#/)  ➔ A practical guide to understanding CVEs, malware, and indicators of compromise (IOCs) using real-world examples.

-🔗 [Cyber Attack Archive](https://dalthunter.github.io/cyber-attack-archive/)  ➔ What attacks have happened in history.
+🔗 [Cyber Attack Archive](https://dalthunter.github.io/cyber-attack-archive/)  ➔ An interactive timeline exploring significant cyber incidents, their impact, and why they mattered.

-🔗 [Cyber Threat Actor Index](https://dalthunter.github.io/cyber-threat-actors/)  ➔ Who is behind these attacks.
+🔗 [Cyber Threat Actor Index](https://dalthunter.github.io/cyber-threat-actors/)  ➔ Profiles of prominent cyber threat actors, their operations, and their known tradecraft.

-🔗 [CTI Knowledge Base](https://dalthunter.github.io/cti-knowledge-base/#/)  ➔ The terminology professionals use.
+🔗 [CTI Knowledge Base](https://dalthunter.github.io/cti-knowledge-base/#/)  ➔ A plain-English guide to the concepts, terminology, and workflows used in Cyber Threat Intelligence.

 Additional projects will continue to expand over time.